Monamoxie/momentum/README.md

 # MOMENTUM

- Task management platform, with ability to create an unlimited number of sub tasks.
+Create unlimited number of parent-child relationships on an entity.

 ## Tech Stack
 -  Docker